Shmuelmb/http-presentation/slides.md

 - Hostname: The domain name or IP address of the server hosting the resource (e.g., example.com)
 - Path: The path to the resource (e.g., /path/to/resource)
 - Port (optional): The port number used to access the resource (e.g., 8080)
-- Query parameters (optional): Additional information passed to the server (e.g., ?param1=value1&param2=value2)
+- Query parameters (optional): Additional information passed to the server.
 - Subdomain (optional): Additional levels of subdomains (e.g., www.example.com)

 </v-clicks>